ThreeMammals/Ocelot/docs/features/configuration.rst

 MaxConnectionsPerServer
 ^^^^^^^^^^^^^^^^^^^^^^^

 This controls how many connections the internal HttpClient will open.
-This can be set at ReRoute or global level.
+This can be set at Route or global level.

 React to Configuration Changes
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^